truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 8. Use either <kbd>Tab</kbd> or the arrow keys to select **Save**, then type <kbd>q</kbd> to return to the main Console setup menu.

-### Configuring Settings in the SCALE UI
+### Configuring Settings in the TrueNAS UI

 {{< hint type=note >}}
 This section only applies to controller 1.
 Do not configure settings on controller 2.
 {{< /hint >}}

-Use the SCALE UI to:
+Use the TrueNAS UI to:

 1. [Apply the HA license](#applying-the-ha-license).
 2. [Complete the network settings](#configure-network-settings).